 Last year - despite COVID 19 - was a very successful year for the PTA.
-There were still lots of events: Tables (Halloween, Guy Fawkes, Valentine's, pancake's days etc...) cake sales, second hand uniform sales, junior quiz,, Winter Fair, Bag2school, discos, Mothers Day shop, School lottery, class photos and ice lolly sales.
-In total these events raised an amazing £12,935.
+There were still lots of events and creative ways to continue to raise money.
+There were bags2schools, second hand uniform sales, ice lolly sales, quizzes, T towels, Amazon Smile, The HPS lottery, trails, PTA days, match funding and several others.
+Amazingly the PTA raised £9,279.21.
 I am very grateful to all of the committee members and people who have helped at events who work tirelessly as volunteers for the greater good of the children.
 The PTA raise money for the 'extras' but also hold events that bring our community together.
 Thank you particularly to Nathalie and Marilena for their organisation and hard work.
 Remember, you are all members of the PTA.
 Please do show your support by either attending events or volunteering to help at the events.